William the Silent: War

 When Don Juan signed the Perpetual Edict in February 1577, promising to comply with the conditions of the Pacification of Ghent, it seemed that the war had been decided in favour of the rebels.
 However, after Don Juan took the city of Namur in 1577, the uprising spread throughout the entire Netherlands.
 Don Juan attempted to negotiate peace, but the prince intentionally let the negotiations fail.
 On 24 September 1577, he made his triumphal entry into Brussels, the capital.
 At the same time, Calvinist rebels grew more radical, and attempted to forbid Catholicism in areas under their control.
 William was opposed to this both for personal and political reasons.
 He desired freedom of religion, and he also needed the support of the less radical Protestants and Catholics to reach his political goals.
 On 6 January 1579, several southern provinces, unhappy with William's radical following, signed the Treaty of Arras, in which they agreed to accept their Catholic governor, Alessandro Farnese, Duke of Parma (who had succeeded Don Juan).

 Five northern provinces, later followed by most cities in Brabant and Flanders, then signed the Union of Utrecht on 23 January, confirming their unity.
 William was initially opposed to the Union, as he still hoped to unite all provinces.
 Nevertheless, he formally gave his support on 3 May.
-The Union of Utrecht would later become a de facto constitution, and would remain the only formal connection between the Dutch provinces until 1797.
+The Union of Utrecht later served as a constitution, and remained the only formal connection between the Dutch provinces until 1797.